coherent-research/test-document/DCSUserGuide.md

 Metered data plugin | If the meter type corresponds to an intelligent meter then select the Metered Data Plugin from the drop down list (see the chapter on **Metered Data Plugins** for more information on supported plugins.)
 If the meter type corresponds to an IDC pulse input, radio input and Modbus meter this field should be left as **None**.
 Scale factor | A number which every reading will be multiplied by before it is stored in the database.
 Unit | Unit for the readings.
-Is instantaneous | Specifies whether the register is recording an instantaneous quantity (e.g. W) or a cumulative quantity (e.g. Wh).
+Is instantaneous | Specifies whether the register is recording an instantaneous quantity (e.g. W) or a cumulative quantity (e.g. KWh).

+> An instantaneous Register will store values recorded at the given time (e.g. W), while a non-instantaneous or standard Register will assume this is a cumulative quantity (e.g. KWh) and also give a "Period Value" being the difference between this reading and the next representing the accumulated total for the given period.

 **Address format for IDC Inputs:**

 - Pulse Input: The address is always 0
 - For Radio Inputs: The address is always 0
-- For Modbus meters: The address is made up as follows: R-T-L-E where R is the Modbus register address (see relevant meter documentation), T is the type of register which can be 3 for a Holding Register or 4 for an Input Register, L is the length in 16 bit words (valid values are 1, 2, 3 and 4 for 16, 32, 48 and 64 bit quantities), and E is the encoding which is shown below.
+- For Modbus meters: The address is the Modbus register address and these additional parameters must be configured (see relevant meter documentation):
+ - The type of register which can be Holding Register or an Input Register
+  - The length in 16 bit words (valid values are 16, 32, 48 and 64 bit word sizes)
+  - The encoding which is shown below.
 Note that not all combinations of length and encoding are supported.
 Refer to the relevant meter documentation for register formats.
 - For meters that use a plugin, the address is used by the Meter Plugin to address the register within the meter and its meaning is specific to the plugin.

 **Modbus register encoding**

-- 0: Unsigned int
+- Unsigned integer: Big/Little endian
-- 1: Signed int (2s complement)
-- 2: Signed int (sign/magnitude)
-- 3: Floating Point (32 bit only)
-- 4: Unsigned int - Little endian (&gt;= 32 bits only)
+- Unsigned integer (Modulo-10000): Big/Little endian
+- Unsigned integer (YST format)
-- 5: Signed int (2s complement) - Little endian (&gt;= 32 bits only)
+- Signed integer (2s complement): Big/Little endian
-- 6: Signed int (sign/magnitude) - Little endian (&gt;= 32 bits only)
+- Signed integer (sign/magnitude): Big/Little endian
-- 7: Floating Point - Little endian (32 bit only)
+- Floating Point to IEEE 754 (32 bit only): Big/Little endian
-- 8: Unsigned integer (Modulo-10000): Little endian
-- 9: Unsigned integer (Modulo-10000): Big endian
-- 10: Unsigned integer (YST format)
+- Binary-coded decimal (BCD)

 ## Removing a Register Type from a Meter Type
 - Delete a register type by using the action menu on the right of the table row and clicking **Delete register type**.